This post was updated in April 2025

 If you are looking for other activities here, don’t forget to check the very complete guide for What to do in Barcelona.
 You definitely won’t be short of things to do!

 (This post might include affiliated links.
 If you make a purchase by following an affiliated link, we might make a small commission to help maintain this site.
-At no point, this will incur any extra costs to you.
+At no point will this incur any extra costs for you.
 Thank you)

 Main photograph: Casa Milà/La Pedrera by Antonio Tajuelo and Casa Batlló by Casal Partiu